SAP-archive/cloud-cap-nodejs-codejam/exercises/01/readme.md

 You should see an output similar to this:
 ![out](output.png)

-If necessary, follow the printed instructions and double check the [prerequisites](../prerequisites.md) to install the missing tools.
+If necessary, double check the [prerequisites](../prerequisites.md) to install the missing tools.
 Please contact the instructor of this CodeJam if you need help.

-> This is an experimental tool, please contact the instructor if you have any questions.

 ## Summary